 You can also consult a list of campus-wide Hybrid/Hybrid Lite teaching rooms on the LSE DTS site.

 Please visit our Wiki Guides for updated information and support in using LSE Core learning technologies.

 Staff Development (ATLAS)

-The Digital Education Team contribute to several sessions that are run via ATLAS staff teaching and development.
-We also contribute to LSE communities of practice and are integral to the Education Symposium and fora.
+The Digital Education team contribute to several sessions that are run via the Atlas programme.
+We also contribute to LSE communities of practice and are integral to the Education Symposium and Forums.
 We are happy to provide support for teaching and professional services staff that are new to LSE.
 We can also arrange for a bespoke departmental or one to one session if required.
 Contact your departmental Learning Technologist.